onucharles/onucharles.github.io/_pages/about.md

 I conduct my research at the intersection of artificial intelligence and medicine at [Mila](https://mila.quebec/en/person/charles-c-onu/) and the [Reasoning and Learning (RL) lab](http://rl.cs.mcgill.ca/index.html) at McGill.
 I work under the supervision of  [Prof. Doina Precup](https://mila.quebec/en/person/doina-precup/), co-director of RL lab and director of the DeepMind lab in Montreal.
 My research interests are around the issues of representation learning, multi-modal fusion, few-shot learning, and transfer learning.

-I am the founder of [Ubenwa](http://ubenwa.com/), a social venture aiming to save newborn lives through low-cost, cry-based diagnostic technology powered by AI.
+I founded and lead AI Research at [Ubenwa](http://ubenwa.com/).
+The Ubenwa project is aimed at developing cry-based, low-cost tools for early diagnosis of conditions that affect the central and autonomic nervous systems in newborns.
 Our work is funded by generous grants from Mila, Ministère de l’Économie, et d'Innovation ([MEI](https://www.economie.gouv.qc.ca/en/)) de Québec, and [District 3](http://d3center.ca/).

 Latest News
 -----
-\[15 June 2020\]: I am co-organising the Workshop on [Machine Learning for Global Health](https://mlforglobalhealth.org/) at ICML 2020.
+15 June 2020: I am co-organising the Workshop on [Machine Learning for Global Health](https://mlforglobalhealth.org/) at ICML 2020.